Maryland Route 36: Mount Savage Road

 After leaving Frostburg, MD 36 is known as Mount Savage Road, as it travels eastward, perpendicular to its signed direction, toward Mount Savage.
 North of Eckhart Mines, MD 36 meets MD 638, which connects MD 36 to US 40 Alt. in Eckhart Mines.
 The road between Frostburg and Mount Savage is particularly curvy, and includes several hairpin turns near Frostburg.

 As the road enters Mount Savage, it passes by the Mount Savage Castle, a Scottish-style castle built in 1840, which currently operates as a bed-and-breakfast.
 In Mount Savage, the route narrows as it follows Main Street.
 East of Mount Savage, the route widens.

-In Barrelville, MD 36 intersects MD 47, which connects it with PA 160 in Somerset County.
+In Barrelville, MD 36 intersects MD 47, which connects it with Pennsylvania Route 160 (PA 160) in Somerset County.
 From its intersection with MD 47 to its terminus at Cumberland, MD 36 follows newer alignments, with the old alignments being designated MD 831.
 At Corriganville, MD 36 intersects MD 35, which connects it with PA 96 in Bedford County.
 MD 36 ends at US 40 Alt. at the Narrows near Cumberland.